Ansem-SoD/Picofly/Firmwares/Readme.md

+Added Firmware 2.6 alpha and toolbox

 use PiCoFly FW2.5+unlock.uf2 otherwise flash both fw_2.5.uf2 and unlock.uf2

-If you already have a 2.x firmware you can unlock using the .bin files provided via hekate
+If you already have a 2.x firmware you can unlock using the .bin files provided via hekate  -DO NOT DO THIS.
+BREAKS INSTALL